 An important asset of the department is the Language Lab with its 27 Macs, zone-free Blu-ray player and document camera.
 It also has a VIA Connect PRO that is a wireless collaboration and presentation solution that makes sharing and presenting easier for all computers in the room.
 The lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions of authenticated materials published on the Internet.
 The area is designed not only for individualized instruction but also for group work and small seminars that use a variety of digital materials for class discussion.

 Each semester the Department offers students exceptional opportunities for cultural enrichment in language study.
 These opportunities include, for example, off-campus trips to target-culture plays, movies and performances, as well as campus visits by native scholars and performers.
 In that way, experiences in target cultures become more readily available to our students.
 These opportunities are made possible through a most generous endowment bestowed on the Department of Modern Languages by the Patty Foresman Fund.
 The Department maintains a Modern Languages Facebook page where the Denison community can find information about upcoming events.

-Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
+Located in the central hub of the department, the lounge provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
 This area has a kitchenette with a table and chairs for sharing lunch or a coffee with our faculty as well as mobile soft seating for easy reconfiguration of the space.
-It is also equipped with a wide range of technological devices with which to enrich our students’ learning experiences.
-This room has a 52-inch flat screen TV connected to a zone-free Blu-ray player and a document camera.
-The lounge has a ceiling-mounted laser projector, which connects to a networked Mac computer, the Blu-ray player and a via for wireless connection to the data projector.
+It is also equipped with a wide range of technological devices to enrich our students’ learning experiences.
+This room has a 52-inch flat screen TV connected to a webcam, zone-free Blu-ray player and a document camera.
+The lounge also has a ceiling-mounted laser projector that connects to a networked Mac computer, the Blu-ray player and a via for wireless connection to the data projector.